xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 You need to determine how to recognize such a transient error and stop the app from giving up on such orders, whilst still failing on permanent errors like the one we introduced above.

-Having deployed that change, lets reconsider the alerts.
+Having deployed that change, let's reconsider the alerts.

 * If an order has failed we always want to send an alert.
 * Occasionally having to retry shouldn't trigger and email